-- move to campus early (August 23 for Fall 2017 freshmen) to begin PHLLC Orientation and Training
+- move to campus the week before classes start for PHLLC Orientation and Training

-- register for and attend Preview, which takes place from August 24 - August 26
+- register for and attend Preview, which takes place the weekend before classes begin

 - live in the PHLLC section of Lucille Clement Hall with a PHLLC roommate for at least the first 2 years at ETSU

 - take designated pre-health courses as a group with other PHLLC members